 John Dentler, Troutlodge Sablefish LLC

 Adam Luckenbach, NOAA, Northwest Fisheries Science Center

 Jim Parsons, Troutlodge Sablefish LLC

 Pacific sablefish, with their firm flesh and buttery flavor, are an exceptionally valuable food fish.
 But wild harvests are limited, and bottlenecks in larval production have discouraged sablefish aquaculture.
-This project will remove these barriers by using newly developed technologies to produce all-female (hence faster-growing) larvae on a commercial scale, to wean them faster from costly live food to industrial feed, and to rear them at optimal temperatures for growth.
-It will also explore new techniques to induce ovulation, improve fertilization success, and vaccinate larvae by immersion rather than giving expensive injections at the fry stage.
+This project removed these barriers by using newly developed technologies to produce all-female (hence faster-growing) larvae on a commercial scale, to wean them faster from costly live food to industrial feed, and to rear them at optimal temperatures for growth.
+It also explored new techniques to induce ovulation, improved fertilization success, and vaccinated larvae by immersion rather than giving expensive injections at the fry stage.

 Washington Sea Grant researchers investigated potential solutions to the obstacles that prevent sablefish from becoming commercially viable.
 They developed and tested new protocols for producing better eggs and increasing larval production.
 In an effort to speed growth rates, they selected only females for rearing, reared the larvae at warmer temperatures, and investigated the use of DMSP, a chemical produced by plankton, the larvae’s favorite food.
 To reduce feeding costs, they substituted clay for expensive plankton.
 They also developed new technologies for protecting juveniles against disease.